dotnet/AspNetCore.Docs/aspnetcore/razor-pages/ui-class.md

 * Name the library (for example, "RazorClassLib"), > **Create**.
 To avoid a file name collision with the generated view library, ensure the library name doesn't end in `.Views`.
 * Select **Support pages and views** if you need to support views.
 By default, only Razor Pages are supported.
 Select **Create**.

-The Razor class library (RCL) template defaults to Razor component development by default.
+The Razor class library (RCL) template defaults to Blazor component development by default.
 The **Support pages and views** option supports pages and views.

 # [.NET Core CLI](#tab/netcore-cli)